ashik112/instagram-clone/README.md

 ## Overview

 Performing any CRUD operations from client app has not been implemented yet.
 Data has to inserted through api calls separately.
 Use `curl` or `postman`.
-See `API` section for or go to [api documentation](httpsdocumenter.getpostman.comview10049988T1DpDdbV).
+See `API` section for or go to [api documentation](https://documenter.getpostman.com/view/10049988/T1DpDdbV).

 ## Requirements

-1. node (=12.18.3 recommended)
+1. node (>=12.18.3 recommended)
 2. mysql
 3. yarn (recommended)

 ## Usage

-1. clone  download it
+1. Clone or download the project.

-Client application (`client`) is separate from the backend (`api`).
+Client application (`./client`) is fully separated from the backend application (`./api`).
-Both applications must be started together for the client app to get access to server through API calls.
+Both applications must be running at the same time for the client app to get access to the server through API calls.

 ### 1. Backend

-1. Configs are in `api.env`.
+1. Configs are in `./api/.env`.
 Change according to your development environment.

     ```bash
     DB_HOST=localhost